 - To form a more precise view of the introduction of fleece-bearing sheep through indirect, archaeozoological methods (metrics, herd demographics) and, if possible, through direct, palaeogenetic methods.

-- To quantitatively determine (model) anthropogenic environmental changes to selected regions and micro-regions as accurately as possible, which, at the very least, will most likely involve the question of the grazing pressure of sheep
+- To quantitatively determine (model) anthropogenic environmental changes to selected regions and micro-regions as accurately as possible, which, at the very least, most likely involved the question of the grazing pressure of sheep.

 - (A-4-1) Archaeological sources for the early wool usage in the Near East and Europe

 - (A-4-2) Archaeozoological analyzes of domestic sheep in the area between the Near East and Central Europe (5th-2nd millennium BC)